 CEBPA (CCAAT/enhacer binding protein-C/EBP alpha) plays a key role in the differentiation of myeloid cells from hematopoietic stem cells.
 Mutations in the C/EBPa gene have been found in 7-15% of patients with AML.
 These mutations are more common in AML patients with the M1, M2, and M4 FAB subtypes and a normal karyotype.
 Patients with this mutation tend to have a more favorable prognosis.

 KIT (v-KIT Hardy-Zuckerman 4 Feline Sa12rcoma viral oncogene homolog) is another receptor tyrosine kinase that plays a role in cell differentiation, proliferation and survival.
 Mutations most commonly affect exons 8 or 17.
-It is present in 2-14% of patients with AML.
+It is present in 2-14% of patients with Acute Myeloid Leukemia.
 In core-binding factor leukemia, its incidence is higher being present in 7-46% of patients.
 This mutation tends to lead to a worse prognosis.

 Many other mutations are also currently being studied.
 Clearly, these findings are going to have a huge impact on how we risk stratify and treat AML in the future.
 While there has been no significant improvement in the prognosis of AML in decades, the future looks to herald a plethora of options.